andrekramer/meaning-making-machines/README.md

 Andre Kramer, Summer 2025, Draft Version 0.64
 An open access book on Philosophy and AI.

-Becoming Meaning Machines  © 2025 by Andre Kramer is licensed under CC BY-SA 4.0.
+Becoming Meaning-making Machines  © 2025 by Andre Kramer is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/

 Some auxillary material are include as files in the repo.